 Paper airplanes have been around since forever.
 It's one of those things that everyone should learn to do during their childhood.
 I remember my dad making paper aiplanes for us when I was a kid.
 And I still love making paper airplanes with my grandkids.
-All you need is a sheet of standard paper, 8.5x11, and you can make plain whilte airplanes or use colored paper.
+All you need is a sheet of standard paper, 8.5x11, and you can make plain white airplanes or use colored paper.
 For extra detail let the kids decorate with markers.
 These paper airplanes are fun to fly, both indoors or outside.

 Here we provide you with a step by step photo tutorial of making the ultimate gliding paper airplane.
 We guarantee this plane will loop and glide, taking unexpected turns along the way.